verkoder/streamhawk/README.md

 }
 ```

-To watch streams, add to streams.json, for example:
+ - add to streams.json, for example:
 ```
 [
     {